 lighthouse, now a radar station, stands in front of the lighthouse.
 Jean-François Rodriguez-Nadal's photo is at the top of the page, another photo

-by Henry is available, Huelse has a historic postcard
+by Étienne Henry and a 2011 photo are available, Huelse has a historic postcard

 view, and Google has a satellite